aleparedes/static-content-distribution/README.md

 - **Force destroy bucket**: A boolean that indicates if all objects should be deleted from the bucket, so that the bucket can be destroyed without error.
 These objects are _not_ recoverable
 - **Resource owner email**: All deployable resources contains a tag *"owner"* for easy finding of the deployed resources in the cloud
 - **Domain name**: External DNS domain you want to use
-- **Certificate ARN**: The ARN of the ACM certificate is taken as a parameter
+- **Certificate ARN**: The ARN of the ACM certificate you want to use
 - **Ip whitelist range**: The range of the allowed ips for this app

 *Note: These configuration variables could also be set on deployment time by using the --var option in the terraform plan and apply commands.
 Example:*